 If you are unsuccessful at obtaining the book using the above proceeding step:

-- Download and complete the Text Conversion Request Form (DOC) available on the ODS website or obtain a hard copy from the office.
-Verification of attempts to locate alternative text should be kept by the student as proof for ODS.
+- Download and complete the Text Conversion Request Form (DOC) available on the OARS website or obtain a hard copy from the office.
+Verification of attempts to locate alternative text should be kept by the student as proof for OARS.
 This would include copies of request forms and/or emails to the publisher with responses.

-- Purchase each book and provide proof of purchase (receipt, invoice, etc.) and attach to the Text Conversion Request Form when returned to ODS.
+- Purchase each book and provide proof of purchase (receipt, invoice, etc.) and attach to the Text Conversion Request Form when returned to OARS.

 - Provide a copy of your syllabus indicating chapter/pages of book that are mandatory to read.

-- If you have purchased text books but are requesting electronic text (e-text), ODS will contact the publisher to determine its availability.
-If the material is not available from the publisher, ODS will then cut, scan and convert text provided by the student.
+- If you have purchased text books but are requesting electronic text (e-text), OARS will contact the publisher to determine its availability.
+If the material is not available from the publisher, OARS will then cut, scan and convert text provided by the student.

 * Note: Cutting implies that we remove the binding of the book and it will not be rebound.